thehyve/transmartApp-doc/source/advanced_workflow.rst

 .. note::
 	 This analysis represents a quick way to investigate alteration frequencies of the selected groups and is very similar to the advanced workflow analysis *Group Test for aCGH* (page 56), in which statistical testing is performed.
 It is advisable to use the Frequency Plot for aCGH analysis for exploratory purposes before performing statistical testing (which requires a significant amount of time).

-To begin the analysis, see *Running the Analyses* on page 46, then perform the following steps.
+To begin the analysis, see `Running the Analyses`_, then perform the following steps.

 #.
 To perform a Frequency Plot for aCGH analysis: